In English

 Museu da Cidade do Recife

-Another attraction in the São José neighborhood is the Museu da Cidade do Recife (Recife City Museum).
-It operates in the historic Forte das Cinco Pontas (Five Points Fort), which is interesting in itself.
+Another highlight in the São José neighborhood is the Museu da Cidade do Recife (Recife City Museum), located in the historic Forte das Cinco Pontas (Five Points Fort), which is fascinating in itself.

-The Museum’s collection consists of photographs, maps and archaeological fragments that represent the history of Recife’s urban evolution from the 17th century to the present day.
+The museum’s collection includes photographs, maps, and archaeological artifacts that illustrate the urban history of Recife from the 17th century to today.

 Address: Praça das Cinco Pontas, s/n – São José